Table of content

 We love the company of our dogs – that is certainly why we keep them!
 And, we want to show them our love and gratitude consistently, yet, we turn out confusing or agitating our fellow companions, despite our intentions!
-Consecutively, we too, sometimes end up confused; obviously we want to avoid this feeling!
+Consecutively, we too, sometimes end up confused; obviously, we want to avoid this feeling!

-Here, we want to show you 15 of the worst ways you could be expressing your love to your dog:
+Here, we want to show you 15 of the worst ways you could be expressing your love to your dog.

 Showering your dog with hugs!

 Hugging is the best way for us humans to express love and gratitude in-between each other, but it is not the case with our fellow dogs!
 For them, hugging is a sign of dominance!
-Although, you are the dominant force in your house and in the relationship between you and your dog, still it is not something you want to keep flaunting in your dog’s face all the time!
+Although you are the dominant force in your house and in the relationship between you and your dog, still it is not something you want to keep flaunting in your dog’s face all the time!
 Hugging brings feelings of confusion and irritation for your dog – clearly, they will not understand nor enjoy it!

 By understanding this, try to avoid hugging your dog whenever possible, if not always!
-Your dog does tolerate you, because you are his owner and you are dominant, but it will never be a pleasant experience!
+Your dog does tolerate you because you are his owner and you are dominant, but it will never be a pleasant experience!
 Strangers should stay further away from this practice as the dog can show signs of unsettlement, and even aggression!

 Neglecting body language!

 Dogs are the experts at reading our thoughts and feelings before we even organize and express them!
-Therefore, the best method of communicating to your dog is by adjusting your body language and posture before pronouncing a single word!
+Therefore, the best method of communicating with your dog is by adjusting your body language and posture before pronouncing a single word!
 Coordinate your words with your posture, otherwise, you may be sending mixed signals to your dog!
 Instead of understanding your command, you rather confuse the dog and make them act even worse than in the beginning!

 Try practicing body language for a full day, by not speaking a word when communicating with your dog!
 See if they understand you better!